 After hearing all of this I decided my best option would be to scrape up the money for taxes and utilities for a little while, at least until the ground thaws, and then chance putting the land on the market.

 I was glad I went to and agent who knew what they were talking about regarding selling a home.
-However, it is also a great idea to go to someone who knows what they are talking about when you are considering buying a home, like a Colorado Exclusive Buyers Agent.
+However, it is also a great idea to go to someone who knows what they are talking about when you are considering buying a home, like a Colorado buyer’s agent.
 These buyer agents can get you a comparable market analysis, recommendations for local insurance and inspections companies, and financing options.
 They are also highly skilled at negotiations at closing.
 Buyer agents will provide complete, 100% buyer representation.